Historical sociology: International relations

 Historical sociology has become an increasingly used approach in international relations to draw upon the reflective usefulness of historical sociology in exploring the past and present together, challenging unhistorical viewpoints in the field that stem from realist and neoliberalism paradigms that often see the wider structural makeup of the world as static.

 Political economy

 The work of political economy aims to reconcile the development of political and economic systems for insight into policy.
-Historical sociology critiques political economy for (1) viewing the present as a natural structure, (2) focus on history as a path dependent outcome, and (3) shaping their insights around prominent figures with limited engagement of wider processes and "regular" people.
+Historical sociology critiques political economy for (1) viewing the present as a natural structure, (2) focusing on history as a path-dependent outcome, and (3) shaping their insights around prominent figures with limited engagement of wider processes and "regular" people.